xdmushui/partner-center-sdk/develop/create-azure-plan.md

 >[!NOTE]
 >After an order is submitted, there is a delay of up to 15 minutes before the order appears in that customer's order list.

-## Manage Azure plan subscriptions
+## Manage Azure plans

 After the order is successfully processed, a Partner Center **Subscription** resource will be created for the Azure plan.
-You can access the Azure plan using the following methods for managing Partner Center **Subscription** resources:
+You can use the following methods for managing Partner Center **Subscription** resources to manage the Azure plan:

 * [Get a customer's subscriptions](get-all-of-a-customer-s-subscriptions.md)
 * [Get a list of subscriptions by order](get-a-list-of-subscriptions-by-order.md)